ArturAzarskyy/CSC290_CEGA/README.md

    - request_draw(self):
       - If block did't reach the bottom of the grid it will request  [MainView](https://github.com/ArturAzarskyy/DOOMFALL#MainView) to redraw the block.
 	 - If block at the bottom of the grid [MainModel](https://github.com/ArturAzarskyy/DOOMFALL#MainModel) `self.is_at_the_bottom()`
+   - place_block_in_grid(self, info):
+     - This method places the given block at the (x,y) position on the grid.
+Info is a tuple of the x pos, y pos and block.
+   - drop_block(self):
+     - Rotate the current block clockwise, by modifying the 2D-array of `curr_block`

 - #### MainController: